|

 --token-id

-precedence over interactive keyslot passphrase prompt.
-If
+take precedence over the interactive keyslot passphrase

-checked before proceeding further with passphrase prompt.
+PIN) will be checked before proceeding further with the

 --token-only

-to proceed further.
+a passphrase to proceed further.

 It allows LUKS2 tokens protected by PIN to take precedence

-over interactive keyslot passphrase prompt.
+over the interactive keyslot passphrase prompt.

 --token-type type